by Marcelle Pick, OB/GYN NP

 Products featuring Splenda are perceived as “natural” because even the FDA’s press release about sucralose parrots the claim that “it is made from sugar” — an assertion disputed by the Sugar Association, which is suing Splenda’s manufacturer, McNeil Nutritionals.

-The FDA has no definition for “natural,” so please bear with us for a biochemistry moment: Splenda is the trade name for sucralose, a synthetic compound stumbled upon in 1976 by scientists in Britain seeking a new pesticide formulation.
+The FDA has no definition for “natural,” so please bear with us for a biochemistry moment.
+Splenda is the trade name for sucralose, a synthetic compound stumbled upon in 1976 by scientists in Britain seeking a new pesticide formulation.
 It is true that the Splenda molecule is comprised of sucrose (sugar) — except that three of the hydroxyl groups in the molecule have been replaced by three chlorine atoms.
-(To get a better picture of what this looks like, see this image of a sucralose molecule.)

 Once it gets to the gut, sucralose goes largely unrecognized in the body as food — that’s why it has no calories.
 The majority of people don’t absorb a significant amount of Splenda in their small intestine — about 15% by some accounts.
 The irony is that your body tries to clear unrecognizable substances by digesting them, so it’s not unlikely that the healthier your gastrointestinal system is, the more you’ll absorb the chlorinated molecules of Splenda.